C++ API

 struct array_t

-Non-owning view into a contiguous array of multi-dimensional data.
+A non-owning view into a contiguous array of DIM-dimensional data.

 Public Functions